ChrisWhealy/DistributedSystemNotes/Lecture 9.md

 The set of events in a Chandy-Lamport Snapshot will always make sense with respect to the causality of those events.

-Now we need to introduce a new piece of terminology:  A ***cut*** is a time frontier that divides a Lamport diagram into past and future events.
+Now we need to introduce a new piece of terminology: a ***cut***.

+A cut is a time frontier that divides a Lamport diagram into past and future events.

 ![Cut](./img/L9%20Cut.png)

 An event is said to be ***in the cut*** if it belongs to the past.
-In Lamport diagrams where  time goes downwards, this means events occurring above the line.
+In Lamport diagrams, where time goes downwards, this means events occurring above the line.

-So, for a cut to be ***consistent***, for all the events `E` in the cut, if `F->E` then `F` is also in the cut.
+So, if event `E` is in the cut and `D->E` then for the cut to be ***consistent***, event `D` must also be in the cut.

+This is a restatement of the principle of [consistent global snapshots](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%207.md#consistent-global-snapshot) that we saw in [lecture 7](./Lecture%207.md).

-In both the following diagrams `B->D`.
-In other words, since event `B` happens before event `D`, for a cut to be consistent, it must preserve the fact that event `B` happens in the causal history of event `D`.
+In both the of following diagrams `B->D`.
+Therefore, for a cut to be consistent, it must preserve the fact that event `B` happens in the causal history of event `D`.

 So, this cut is valid and is therefore called a consistent cut: